pagkly/Zed/Investopedia3/How to Use the Sharpe Ratio to Analyze Portfolio Risk and Return.md

 ## The Difference Between Sharpe Ratio and Sortino Ratio

-A variation of the Sharpe ratio is the [Sortino ratio](https://www.investopedia.com/terms/s/sortinoratio.asp), which removes the effects of upward price movements on standard deviation to focus on the distribution of returns that are below the target or required return.
+A variation of the Sharpe ratio is the [[Sortino ratio]](https://www.investopedia.com/terms/s/sortinoratio.asp), which removes the effects of upward price movements on standard deviation to focus on the distribution of returns that are below the target or required return.
 The Sortino ratio also replaces the risk-free rate with the required return in the numerator of the formula, making the formula the return of the portfolio less the required return, divided by the distribution of returns below the target or required return.

-Another variation of the Sharpe ratio is the [Treynor Ratio](https://www.investopedia.com/terms/t/treynorratio.asp) that uses a portfolio’s beta or correlation the portfolio has with the rest of the market.
-[Beta](https://www.investopedia.com/terms/b/beta.asp) is a measure of an investment's volatility and risk as compared to the overall market.
+Another variation of the Sharpe ratio is the [[Treynor Ratio]](https://www.investopedia.com/terms/t/treynorratio.asp) that uses a portfolio’s beta or correlation the portfolio has with the rest of the market. [[Beta]](https://www.investopedia.com/terms/b/beta.asp) is a measure of an investment's volatility and risk as compared to the overall market.
 The goal of the Treynor ratio is to determine whether an investor is being compensated for taking additional risk above the inherent risk of the market.
 The Treynor ratio formula is the return of the portfolio, minus the risk-free rate, divided by the portfolio’s beta.

 ## Limitations of Using Sharpe Ratio

 The Sharpe ratio uses the standard deviation of returns in the denominator as its proxy of total portfolio risk, which assumes that returns are normally distributed.
 A normal distribution of data is like rolling a pair of dice.
 We know that over many rolls, the most common result from the dice will be seven, and the least common results will be two and twelve.

-However, returns in the [financial markets](https://www.investopedia.com/ask/answers/060515/what-are-some-examples-financial-markets-and-their-roles.asp) are skewed away from the average because of a large number of surprising drops or spikes in prices.
+However, returns in the [[financial markets]](https://www.investopedia.com/ask/answers/060515/what-are-some-examples-financial-markets-and-their-roles.asp) are skewed away from the average because of a large number of surprising drops or spikes in prices.
 Additionally, the standard deviation assumes that price movements in either direction are equally risky.

 The Sharpe ratio can be manipulated by portfolio managers seeking to boost their apparent risk-adjusted returns history.
 This can be done by lengthening the measurement interval.
 This will result in a lower estimate of volatility.
 For example, the annualized standard deviation of daily returns is generally higher than that of weekly returns which is, in turn, higher than that of monthly returns.